Lucius Caecilius Iucundus: House

-Iucundus' house, known as the 'House of Lucius Caecilius Iucundus', still stands on what is now called the Via Stabia (Regio V, Insula 1.26) in Pompeii.
-It is known for the discovery of Iucundus' business records and wax tablets, as well as for its wall-paintings.
-The lararium, or shrine of the lares, features a relief depicting the Temple of Jupiter during the 62 CE earthquake.
+Iucundus' house, known as the House of Lucius Caecilius Iucundus, still stands on what is now called the Via Stabia (Regio V, Insula 1.26) in Pompeii.
+It is known for the discovery of Iucundus's business records and wax tablets, as well as for its wall-paintings.
+The lararium, or shrine of the lares, features a relief depicting the Temple of Jupiter during the AD 62 earthquake.
 The atrium was once decorated with paintings; the floor is decorated with a black and white mosaic and at the entrance a reclining dog is depicted.
 Most of these images are now displayed in the National Archaeological Museum, Naples.

 Several graffiti messages have been found on the walls of the house, including one that reads "May those who love prosper; let them perish who cannot love; let them perish twice over who forbid love."
-Another, which probably postdates Iucundus' death, proclaims his son Quintus' support for Ceius Secundus, a candidate for the office of duumvir.
+Another, which probably postdates Iucundus's death, proclaims his son Quintus' support for Ceius Secundus, a candidate for the office of duumvir.

 The tablinum, or study, contains numerous wall paintings.
 An amphora given by one of his sons, Sextus, to the other, Quintus, was also found in the house.

+In 2023 a marble relief depicting the earthquake of AD 62 that was stolen from the domus in 1975 was found in a house in Belgium.